 Here are some details about our rules and expectations.

-- Each Saturday Math Circle meeting starts at 10:00 AM (rooms open at 9:45 AM/join Zoom at 9:50 AM) while each Wednesday Math Circle meeting starts at 5:30 PM (room opens at 5:15).
+- Each Saturday Math Circle meeting starts at 10:00 AM (rooms open at 9:45 AM) while each Wednesday Math Circle meeting starts at 5:30 PM (room opens at 5:15).
 We start working on problems right away.
 It is important to be on time.
-If someone is late, he/she will have less time to work on the problems and will be at a disadvantage when we discuss them as a whole group.
+If someone is late, they will have less time to work on the problems and will be at a disadvantage when we discuss them as a whole group.
 Also, it is distracting when late participants enter the room.

 - Do your best to attend every Math Circle meeting.
 It is understood that sometimes participants may miss a meeting due to an illness, emergency, or family travel, but we ask that you please notify us of any absences.
 Due to a long waiting list, participants may be dropped from the roster after two unexcused absences or if they miss more than four meetings in any semester.